-FIVE YEAR PERFORMANCE GOAL: Increase the percentage of students meeting standard (Met and Exemplary) in writing as measured by the Palmetto Assessment of State Standards (PASS) from 73.8% in 2012 by ten points to 83.8% in 2018.
-Armstrong Elementary will use the 2012-13 results to determine a baseline for the next five years.
+FIVE YEAR PERFORMANCE GOAL: Increase the percentage of students meeting standard (Met and Exemplary) in writing as measured by the Palmetto Assessment of State Standards (PASS) from 73.8% in 2012 by ten points to 83.8% in 2018. \\Armstrong Elementary will use the 2012-13 results to determine a baseline for the next five years.
 This will give us a better picture of our writing performance since our third and fourth graders will be taking the writing portion of PASS this year.

-ANNUAL OBJECTIVE: Annually increase by two percentage points of students meeting standard (Met and Exemplary) in writing as measured by the Palmetto Assessment of State Standards (PASS).
+ANNUAL OBJECTIVE: Annually increase by two percentage points of students meeting standard (Met and Exemplary) in writing as measured by the Palmetto Assessment of State Standards (PASS), as applicable up to the 2013-2014 school year.
+2015-2016 we began SC Ready as our state adopted test.
+For writing we have high, medium low.
+The percentage reflects total of high and medium.

-Baseline 2011-12 Planning Year 2012-13 2013-14 2014-15 2015-16 2016-17 2017-18 School Projected X X 75.8 77.8 79.8 81.8 83.8 School Actual 73.8 73.0 n/a (ACT ASPIRE) District Projected X X 78.8 79.8 80.8 81.8 82.8 District Actual 77.8 n/a (ACT ASPIRE)
+Baseline 2011-12 Planning Year 2012-13 2013-14 2014-15 2015-16 2016-17 2017-18

+School Projected X X 75.8 77.8

+School Actual 73.8 73.0 n/a (ACT ASPIRE) 49%

+District Projected X X 78.8 79.8 N/A

+District Actual 77.8 n/a (ACT ASPIRE)

 Baseline data from 2011-12 is based upon 5th and 8th grade scores only.
 Projected performance is based upon 3rd through 8th grade scores.

-Information in the above tables is subject to change.
-Projected performance and actual performance are dependent upon which state standardized assessment is administered as South Carolina begins full implementation of common core standards in 2013-2014.
+\Information in the above tables is subject to change.
+Projected performance and actual performance are dependent upon which state standardized assessment is administered as South Carolina begins full implementation of common core standards in 2013-2014.\